Dkreick/AD2B/README.md

 #### Camera

-It will consist in a 2D camera, llooking as is explained above.
+It will consist in a fixed 2D camera, looking as is explained above.

-#### Character
+#### Characters

-The player can be embody four different classes (Conscript, medic, mechanic and scout) and each one has a unique story.
+The player can choose four different classes (Conscript, medic, mechanic and scout) and each one has a unique story.

 #### Menu chart